cu-idlab/lab-www/_posts/2017-11-29-grief-policing-cscw.md

 ---
 layout: post
-title:  '"\'Control your emotions, Potter:\' An Analysis of Grief Policing on Facebook in Response to Celebrity Death" has been accepted to CSCW 2018 Online First.'
+title:  '"''Control your emotions, Potter:'' An Analysis of Grief Policing on Facebook in Response to Celebrity Death" has been accepted to CSCW 2018 Online First.'
 date:   2017-11-29 12:00:00
 categories: news
 tags: